ISMS Development Security Policy

 • Prefer authentication based on PKI procedures over plain password authentication

-• Consider to connect to the SSO infrastructure
+• Connect to the SSO infrastructure if possible

 Authorization